HomeDirectoriesDirectory Submission Tools and Automation

 4. Organize supporting materials like logos, images, and verification documents

-5. Research directory-specific requirements to ensure compliance
+5. Research directory-specific requirements so you stay compliant

 • Prioritize relevant directories over sheer numbers